 Later, I worked for over three years with clients dealing with sexual compulsivity and sexual offenses at The Highland Institute for Behavioral Change in Atlanta.

 Now, I’m living my dream of helping others in private practice in Grant Park, Atlanta GA.

 On a more personal note…

-I’m the mother and MIL of a beautiful 27-year-old daughter and her husband.
-I’m an extremely proud grandmother to a precious 4-year-old granddaughter.
+I’m the mother and MIL is a beautiful 31 year old daughter and her husband.
+I’m an extremely proud grandmother to a smart and vivacious 8 year old.

 I’m also a fur mommy to two adorable Shih Tzus – Westley and Buttercup (named after the movie Princess Bride), and one or more of them are usually available to snuggle with you while you wait, or even during therapy if you’d like.